The War (Dix triptych): Description

 The triptych has three main panels, with a fourth as a supporting panel or predella below the main central panel.
 The large central panel is a 204 cm square; the flanking panels to either side the same height but half the width, 102 cm each; and the predella below the central panel has the same width but is only 60 cm high.

 From left to right, the left wing depicts a column of German soldiers marching away from the viewer through the fog of war towards the battle in the central scene.
-The central panel shows a devastated urban landscape scattered with war paraphernalia and body parts, reworking the themes in his 1923 work The Trench, and divided like the 16th century Isenheim Altarpiece of Matthias Grünewald with a living side to the lower left and a dead side to the upper right.
+The central panel shows a devastated urban landscape scattered with war paraphernalia and body parts, reworking the themes in his 1923 work The Trench, and divided like the 16th-century Isenheim Altarpiece of Matthias Grünewald with a living side to the lower left and a dead side to the upper right.
 A skeletal figure floats above the scene, pointing to the right, with a soldier in gas mask below, and scabrous legs upended to the right, recalling the legs of Christ in Grünewald's crucifixion scene.
 The right wing shows several figures withdrawing from the fight.
 A dominant greyish figure, helping a wounded comrade, is a self-portrait of Dix, in a composition similar to a descent from the cross or a pietà.
 In the predella, several soldiers are lying next to each other, possibly sleeping under an awning, or perhaps they represent the dead in a tomb.
 This fourth panel is based on The Body of the Dead Christ in the Tomb by Hans Holbein the Younger.

 The painting uses a restricted palette of mainly dark colours, with cold greens, greys, and whites for death and decay, and warm reds and oranges for blood, destruction and shellfire.

+The triptych was painted on limewood panels prepared with a traditional glue Gesso containing gypsum and zinc white.
+The transferred line drawing of the composition was fixed with a thin black oil Underpainting, followed by a warm red-brown underpainting composed of lead white with red and black earth pigments.
+A subsequent layer of warm, translucent, off-white tempera–oil emulsion (Tempera grassa), tinted with yellow ochre and other earth pigments, added luminosity and the textured surface visible across much of the work.
+Applied in several passes, this layer was also used to adjust and finalize the composition.
+The painting was completed with multiple semi-transparent green-brown and other coloured oil Glazes, with localized retouching and occasional Alla prima brushwork on the upper surface to unify tones and enrich depth.